trans-hues/trans-resist/README.md

 <a name="telegram"></a>
 ### **(2.2.b) [Telegram](https://telegram.org/apps)**

 Telegram is a chat app that allows encrypted communication.
 It is free and open-source.
-Generally, it is considered to be less secure than Signal, but sometimes it is preferred for certain features, like the ability to make bigger group chats.
-However, it's generally recommended that, whenever possible, you use Signal rather than Telegram for sensitive communication.
+Generally, it is considered to be less secure than Signal, but sometimes it is preferred for certain features, like the ability to make bigger group chats, or the ability to sign up without sharing your phone number.

+Telegram is a good second choice if you don't want to use Signal for any reason.

 #### Group Chats